nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 Can you see me?
 Ah, there you are!
 You've unlocked the achievement "Virtio Newbie!"
 ```

-Let's also try writing to a file.
-If the write operation is successful, the number of bytes written will be displayed as follows:
+Let's also try writing to the file.
+Once it's done the number of bytes written should be displayed:

 ```
 > writefile
 wrote 2560 bytes to disk
 ```

+Now the disk image has been updated with the new contents.
 Exit QEMU and extract `disk.tar`.
-Since we specified `disk.tar` as the disk image for `virtio-blk`, QEMU updates this file whenever there's a write operation to the disk.
-If you've correctly implemented the file system and virtio-blk, the text you wrote using the `writefile` system call should be displayed:
+You should see the updated contents:

 ```
 $ mkdir tmp